PimWagemans09/CTkColorDisplay/README.md

 ## CTkColorDisplay
 CTkColorDisplay is a customtkinter extension that adds a new widget to display colors

+**NOTE: i made this for one of my own projects and decided to upload it,<br/>
+there are probably better way to display colors but i needed it this way**

 ![picture of widget](README_images/CTkColorDisplay.png?raw=true)

 **code for above window**